This post may contain affiliate links. Please see my disclosure policy for details.

 Aswan to Abu Simbel by cruise ship

-Tours aren’t cheap at a couple of thousand dollars, but it’s a luxury 5* cruise and you can check rates available here.
+Tours aren’t cheap at a couple of thousand dollars, but it’s a luxury 5* cruise and you can check the rates available on the MS Mayfair here

 Aswan to Abu Simbel by private taxi